MichaelFralickLab/LearnToCode2023/README.md

   - Create analysis reports with Rmarkdown.
   - Web data: APIs & scraping.
   - Create simple applications with R Shiny.
-  - Turn your code into a package
+  - Functional programming with R and purrr.
-  - Functional programming with R and purrr
+  - Turn your analysis code into a package.